dimcoindev/dim-rpc/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-## RPC server implementation for NEM blockchain with DIMCOIN
+## DIM RPC - RPC gateway to the DIM ecosystem (100% NEM blockchain compatible)

 ## Security Warning
 All calls should be made from the server where RPC is running at ( i.e., `localhost` or `127.0.0.1` ).
 The RPC server should never be publicly accessible.
 If you wish to access dim-rpc from a remote address, you can whitelist the address with `--allow <address>`.
 Addresses allow you to use wildcards, eg. `192.168.1.*` or `10.0.*.*`.